binci/binci/README.md

 before: npm install
 after: echo "done"
 tasks:
+  env: env | sort
+  start: node index.js
+  lint: npm run lint
+  test: npm test
   run: node index.js
 ```

-The above can then be executed via the `binci run` command from within the same directory as your project and `binci.yml`.
-Execution would do the following:
+The above can then be executed via the `binci <task>` command from within the same directory as your project and `binci.yml`.
+For example, `binci run` would perform the following:

 - Pull and start `mongo` with `DB_ROOT_PASSWORD` environment variable and port `27017` exposed
 - Sets the following on the container: